Teacher in Chiba Found Infected with Coronavirus

 - Русский

 Tokyo, Feb.
-22 (Jiji Press)--Thirteen more people in Japan were confirmed to be infected with the new coronavirus on Saturday, including a junior high school teacher in Chiba Prefecture, east of Tokyo.
+22 (Jiji Press)--Fourteen more people in Japan were confirmed to be infected with the new coronavirus on Saturday, including a junior high school teacher in Chiba Prefecture, east of Tokyo.

+The number of confirmed infection cases of the COVID-19 virus in Japan has surpassed 100, excluding the cases on a cruise ship quarantined off the country and those of people who returned home aboard flights chartered by the Japanese government.

-The teacher in her 60s works at a public school in the city of Chiba.
+The infected teacher in her 60s works at a public school in the city of Chiba.
 She was first diagnosed with a cold on Feb.
-12. After being hospitalized on Wednesday, she was found infected with the virus originating in China.
+12. After being hospitalized on Wednesday, she tested positive for the virus originating in China.

 The junior high school has decided to cancel classes for two days from Tuesday after a Japanese national holiday on Monday.